muratk3n/thirdwave/en/README.md

 "@NewIsraelFund

-Thanks to work by @YeshDin @PHRIsrael and @BtSIsrael , the IDF practice of home invasions for 'intelligence gathering' is over.
+Thanks to work by @YeshDin @PHRIsrael and @BtSIsrael , the IDF practice of home invasions for 'intelligence gathering' is over"
-@dsokatch : 'I am gratified to see this appalling practice ending and grateful to our courageous grantees who helped to end it'"

 ---